 February 26, 2019 marked the 100th anniversary of the Grand Canyon’s designation as a national park.
 Approximately 6 million people visit every year, and over President’s Day weekend, I became one of those millions.
-My coworker Skylar and I decided to go on another adventure over the 3-day weekend.
+My friend Skylar and I decided to go on another adventure over the 3-day weekend.
 Read about our first trip together to Albuquerque and the International Balloon Fiesta here.

 The intent was to visit was the Grand Canyon, but when in Arizona we couldn’t pass up the chance to also visit Horseshoe Bend, Lake Powell, and Antelope Canyon, all (typically) within a 2-hour drive (more on that later).